Explore Virtual Therapy for Addiction & Mental Health

 Assessment and Preparation

 Before beginning the detoxification process, individuals undergo a comprehensive assessment to determine the appropriate course of treatment.
-This assessment typically includes a medical evaluation, psychiatric assessment, and gathering information about substance use history.
+This evaluation is the first phase of what happens during detox, as it allows medical professionals to create a tailored plan based on your unique health history.

 Based on the assessment, healthcare professionals develop an individualized detox plan that considers the substances used, the severity of addiction, medical history, and any co-occurring mental health disorders.
 Adequate preparation ensures a tailored approach to meet the specific needs of each individual.